Esenlik, Bulanık

-Esenlik (Ապրի) is a village in the Bulanık District, Muş Province, in east Turkey.
+Esenlik (Avbirî, Ապրի) is a village in the Bulanık District, Muş Province, in east Turkey.
 Its population is 1,227 (2022).

 History

 There is Esenlik Mosque from Seljuk in Esenlik.
 It was built by Sheikh Abdülmelik in 1194 with Ahlat stones.
 The mosque was last restored by the Directorate General of Foundations in 1985.

 Geology and geography

 Esenlik and the plateau used for animal husbandry are located on the Bilican Mountains.